voidful/TextRL/README.md

         # finish is the end of sentences flags, get_reward will be called during generating each word, and
         # when finish is True, it means the sentence is finished, it will use for sentence level reward calculation.

+        # reward should be the list equal to the length of predicted_list
       return reward
 ```
 parameters for sampling diverse example: